project-a/project-a-jobs/Lead Engineer - CTO .md

 ### :woman_technologist: :man_technologist: We are looking for:

 A new team member for our portfolio company in the sustainability space.
 They are on a mission to build the most complete data set on the greenhouse gas emissions in a targeted industry.
+Since the role will be part of the founding team, it overall package will include equity.

 ### [Apply here](https://grnh.se/c2f17cdc2us)